-- a) create and/or enhance habitat(s) on-site (i.e. within the red line boundary of the application) where this is an ecologically appropriate solution and an appropriate management plan is agreed to address any issues of potential disturbance (e.g. from users/occupants of the site) of the habitat(s) involved; - b) create and/or enhance habitat(s) off-site in the immediate locality; - c) create and/or enhance biodiversity off-site in Wyre at an agreed location; - d) create and/or enhance habitats off-site outside of Wyre but within the boundary of the national character areas (NCA) within which the application sits (see below), either on your own land or by purchasing biodiversity units on the market: - e) create and/or enhance habitats off-site outside of Wyre but within a neighbouring local planning authority or national character area, either on your own land or by purchasing biodiversity units on the market; - f) create and/or enhance habitats off-site outside of Wyre and adjacent local planning authorities and NCAs, either on your own land or by purchasing biodiversity units on the market;
+- 1. Create and/or enhance habitat(s) onsite (i.e. within the red line boundary of the application) where this is an ecologically appropriate solution and an appropriate management plan is agreed to address any issues of potential disturbance (e.g. from users/occupants of the site) of the habitat(s) involved. - 2.
+Create and/or enhance habitat(s) offsite in the immediate locality. - 3.
+Create and/or enhance biodiversity offsite in Wyre at an agreed location. - 4.
+Create and/or enhance habitats offsite outside of Wyre but within the boundary of the national character areas (NCA) within which the application sits (see below), either on your own land or by purchasing biodiversity units on the market.

-g) as a last resort, purchase statutory biodiversity credits from the UK Government where it can be clearly demonstrated that you are unable to achieve biodiversity net gain through the available on-site and off-site options.
+- 5. Create and/or enhance habitats offsite outside of Wyre but within a neighbouring local planning authority or national character area, either on your own land or by purchasing biodiversity units on the market. - 6.
+Create and/or enhance habitats offsite outside of Wyre and adjacent local planning authorities and NCAs, either on your own land or by purchasing biodiversity units on the market. - 7.
+As a last resort, purchase statutory biodiversity credits from the UK Government where it can be clearly demonstrated that you are unable to achieve biodiversity net gain through the available onsite and offsite options.

-Note that (f) and (g) above should be regarded as last resort options.
+Note that (6) and (7) above should be regarded as last resort options.